trst1690/Project_3_UofM/README.md

 For a deeper understanding and preview of our data, we leveraged Jupyter Notebook to access the MongoDB database containing the park data.
 The dataset consisted of 470 unique records, out of which 36 had unclassified park designations.
-By following this approach, we were able to present an informative and visually engaging representation of park-related information, making it easier for users to explore and appreciate the diverse offerings of these parks.
+By following this approach, we were able to present an informative and visually engaging representation of park-related information, making it easier for users to explorethe diverse offerings of these parks.

 The top five U.S. park designations are National Monument, National Historic Site, National Historic Park, National Park, and an untitled park designation, respectively.
 In our analysis, we discovered that U.S. National Parks offers the most extensive range of activities for park-goers, with over 1,500 activities in total.
 Following closely behind, U.S. National Monuments provide visitors with a significant variety of 898 activities.
 Ranked third are U.S. National Historic Parks, offering 752 activities.
 These findings align with our expectations, as these park designations fall under most U.S. parks, catering to various visitor interests and preferences.